 Who is Most at Risk of Hydroxyzine Addiction And Abuse?

 According to the National Institute on Drug Abuse, people who lacked parental supervision and/or presented aggressive behavior in their childhood are more at risk of Hydroxyzine abuse or addiction and drug addiction in general.
 Having low peer refusal skills, being exposed to community poverty, and interest in drug experimentation or history of addiction to other substances (including alcohol) are also among the most common risk factors that may lead to addiction and abuse.
 When it comes to drug use with age groups considered, data from the National Center for Drug Abuse Statistics shows the highest percentage of 39% in people aged 18 to 25, followed by 35% in those aged 26 to 29.
 It has also shown that more men (22%) than women (17%) abused prescription drugs such as Atarax.

 Evading The Hydroxyzine Abuse

+Antihistamine addiction is a serious problem that may cause a hip of medical and health consequences for the abuser.
 Abuse of antihistamine drugs can slowly develop into drug addiction.
-It then becomes a case of drug dependence one cannot overcome without professional treatment and counseling.
-It could get worse coping with Vistaril withdrawal symptoms if no consultant is involved in monitoring one’s treatment progress.
-At a rehab facility, patients go through wide-ranging drug therapies and counseling processes modeled to help individuals recover faster and to overcome drug abuse.
-All of the recovery programs are based around the patient’s needs; thus, it allows to customize an individual treatment plan.
+It then becomes a case of drug dependence one cannot overcome without professional treatment and medical/health counseling.
+At a rehab facility, patients go through a wide range of drug therapies and medical counseling processes modeled to help individuals recover faster and overcome drug abuse.
+All of the recovery programs are based around the patient’s needs; thus, it allows for customization of one’s individual treatment plan.